poinsettia

 • Rotate your pots: If sunlight is uneven, rotate pots every few days to keep growth even.

-• Supplement with grow lights if needed: If you don’t have much natural light, consider using a small grow light to give your herbs a boost.
+• Supplement with grow lights if needed: If you don’t have much natural light, consider using a small grow light (either florescent or full spectrum bulbs) to give your herbs a boost.
 Many are compact and easy to set up on a kitchen counter.

 4. Water Smartly